gsvarovsky/json-rql/README.md

 # json-rql
 *JSON Resource Query Language, for simple, consistent query APIs*

+> _We could, of course, use any notation we want; do not laugh at notations;
+> invent them, they are powerful.
+In fact, mathematics is, to a large extent,
+> invention of better notations._

+<sub>– The Feynman Lectures on Physics, Addison-Wesley, Chapter 17 (1963)</sub>

-This repository and library presents a *convention* for expressing queries against structured resources, using JSON.
+This repository and library presents a notation for expressing queries against structured resources, using JSON.
 It helps resolve the tensions between *expressibility* and *simplicity*, and between *agility* and *future-proofing*, in API design.
 It is based on [JSON-LD](https://json-ld.org).